ashleyfletcher76/42_transcendence/docs/issues_found.md

 * The user should be able to access other players profiles through the chat interface.

 * The user should be able to block other users.
 This way, they will see no more messages from the account they blocked.

+* The error message hangs on the update profile section.
+If a new action successful or not is made, the error messages remain in red on the update profile box